Tensor Product Multiplicities via Upper Cluster Algebras: iARt QPs

 We can even define ${\sf G}_{\Delta_Q^2}$ without introducing the Jacobian algebra.
 Without the Jacobian algebra we are unable to define the module $T_v$ by injective presentations, but it still makes perfect sense to define $T_v$ via Theorem \ref{T:Tv}.
 Once $T_v$'s are defined, we define the cones ${\sf G}_{\Delta_Q^2}$ by Definition \ref{D:GQ2}.
 The same remark also applies for the cone ${\sf G}_{\Delta_Q}$ to be defined below.

 In general, some of the defining conditions of $\mr{G}_{\Delta_Q^2}$ may be redundant as shown in the following example.

 \begin{example} The most complicated $T_v$ for $Q$ of type $G_2$ (see Example \ref{ex:G2} and Appendix \ref{A:list}) is $T_{\Id_1}$.
 Its dimension vector is $\GtwodimIdone$, and it strict subrepresentations have $13$ distinct dimension vectors.
 However, we only need $5$ of them to define ${\sf G}_{\Delta_Q^2}$.
-Readers can find a full list of inequalities in \cite{Ficra}. \end{example} \end{remark}
+Readers can find a full list of inequalities in \cite{Ficra}.
+In fact, we can download the full $H$-matrices of all exceptional types from author's web page \cite{Fweb}. \end{example} \end{remark}

 Now we come back to the iARt quiver $\Delta_Q$.
 We define a potential $W_Q$ on $\Delta_Q$ by the same formula defining $W_Q^2$.
 The iARt QP $(\Delta_Q,W_Q)$ is nothing but the restriction of $(\Delta_Q^2,W_Q^2)$ to the subquiver $\Delta_Q$.
 For each $\zero_i^-$, we define the representation $T_{\zero_i^-}$ of $J(\Delta_Q,W_Q)$ by the same injective presentation \eqref{eq:injres1}.
 Similar to Theorem \ref{T:Tv}.(1), the module $T_{\zero_{i}^-}$ is the indecomposable module supported on all vertices translated from $\zero_{i^*}^+$ with dimension vector $(1,1,\dots,1)$.